A picture of a star

 Some of the more specific projects I've worked on and problems I've tackled can be found on my work pages, as well as a list of publications, etc.

-Before starting my Marie Curie fellowship my work in Lund was funded by the Wenner-Gren foundation.
+During 2011 and 2012 my work in Lund was funded by a Marie Curie fellowship; during 2009 and 2010 I was funded by the Wenner-Gren foundation.
 Prior to that I was a research fellow in the School of Mathematical Sciences, Monash University.
 My undergraduate education was in physics and my PhD in astronomy at Cambridge University.

 I have a gallery of photos, though more recently I've started uploading them to Facebook.
-I (very) occasionally write my thoughts up in the form of a weblog.
+Once upon a time I used to, very occasionally, write my thoughts up in the form of a weblog.
 Other pages here include a few LaTeX problems that I came across whilst writing my thesis, a set of computer notes that I wrote to remind myself how to do infrequent and non-obvious tasks, and some observations on the behaviour of the rat with application to its removal from student rooms.

 This website was produced by Ross Church and no longer contains a joke in the footer.